22 Oct Fiber Optic Cable Installation Cost

 6. Practical Recommendations for Engineers

-- Clean and pressure-test ducts before blowing.
+- Clean and pressure-test ducts before installation.

 - Use correctly sized seals to prevent air leakage.